Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Questions regarding modules
   - How can we identify and distinguish modules?
   - Do all of the modules process information in the same way?
 Do they all have the same representations?
-  - How “autonomous” and “insulated” are the different modules?
+  - How "autonomous" and "insulated" are the different modules?

 **10.2 Fodor on the modularity of mind**